jwinarske/rkboot/README.rst

 *Note: the payload format will change in a future release.
 The old format may not be supported after that change.*

 The current payload format used by levinboot consists of 3 or 4 concatenated compression frames, in the following order: BL31 ELF file, flattened device tree, kernel image.
-If configured with :cmdargs:`--elfloader-initcpio`, a compressed initcpio must be appended.
+If configured with :cmdargs:`--payload-initcpio`, a compressed initcpio must be appended.
 Depending on your configuration, arbitrary combinations of LZ4, gzip and zstd frames are supported.

 If you want to use levinboot to boot actual systems, keep in mind that it will only insert a `/memory` node (FIXME: which is currently hardcoded to 4GB) and `/chosen/linux,initrd-{start,end}` properties into the device tree.